Best betting apps for Falcons vs. 49ers on Sunday Night Football

-Best betting apps, sites, NFL sportsbooks promos for Falcons vs. 49ers: Where to bet Sunday Night Football
+Best betting apps, sites, NFL sportsbooks promos for 49ers vs. Falcons: Where to bet Sunday Night Football

 Atlanta vs. San Francisco square off on Sunday Night Football, and bettors can use NFL promos at the best NFL betting sites and NFL betting apps